 The Company has obtained three bank debt facilities from an expanding group of lenders.
 These facilities were obtained on attractive terms in difficult lending markets.
 Debt service for these facilities remains strong and contributes to our sound borrower track record.
 In April 2015 further diversification of funding was achieved with the issue of medium term notes in Singapore.
+The unsecured bonds raised in 2015 were paid in 2018.
+Additional amounts were raised during the current year through unsecured bonds.
 The Company has benefited from consistent support of the majority shareholder particularly reducing the risk of any funding gaps due to the delay in closing external finance.
 The Production Sharing Contract which includes cost recovery and the long term sales contract for gas provide an enhanced cash flow to service debt and give protection to lenders.